 While early jazz bandleaders like Chris Kelly and Kid Rena played at the San Jacinto Club in the 20s, today’s traditional jazz fans are most likely to know it as a recording studio.
 In 1944 William Russell, a prime mover in the midcentury revival of New Orleans-style jazz, produced a series of recordings here with Bunk Johnson, a once-prominent trumpet player who’d influenced Louis Armstrong.
 The San Jacinto had a nice sound and was affordable to rent, so sessions with clarinetist George Lewis and other revivalists followed.

-In the 50s, though, rhythm and blues is what brought crowds to the auditorium.
-Mother’s Day in 1950 featured Dave Bartholomew’s big band, Smiley Lewis, Fats Domino, and Professor Longhair.
+In the 50s rhythm and blues was the main musical attraction for the auditorium.
+The bill on Mother’s Day in 1950 featured a staggering roster of greats: Dave Bartholomew’s big band, Smiley Lewis, Fats Domino, and Professor Longhair.
 Touring artists came through the San Jacinto, too.
 Homegrown stars Shirley and Lee recalled being nervous to follow Big Mama Thornton in 1953, when her record “Hound Dog” was hot.
-Ray Charles appeared later that summer.
-On Mardi Gras Day in 1960, Professor Longhair was arrested on the bandstand, reportedly for possession of marijuana.
+Ray Charles appeared later that summer, while he was based at Foster’s Hotel.
+On Mardi Gras Day in 1960, Professor Longhair was arrested here for buying marijuana from an undercover police officer.

 By the early 1960s the San Jacinto Club had vacated the facility and a nightclub operated in its place.
 On January 9, 1967 the building went up in flames.
-By then the city had acquired it and several surrounding blocks, which it bulldozed to make way for a Cultural Center.
-When those plans fell through, the area was converted into Armstrong Park.
+The city bulldozed it, and ultimately the land was folded into the design of Armstrong Park.